HackYourFutureBelgium/Mentor-guide/getting-started.md

 ### Slack

 Our Slack workplace is the main communication tool we use.
 It has channels for every class, the main goal here is that we support students with questions/their homework during the week.
 You don't have to join all channels, but please join the one of the class that you are currently teaching or helping out with.
-If you are not invited to Slack yet: :arrow_right: :👨‍💻:
+If you are not invited to Slack yet: :arrow_right: Ask our staff to add you 👨‍💻

 ### FAQ